 If you want to be an owner-operator, now is as good a time to start as any.
 With the ongoing driver shortage, increasing freight demand, and rising rates, this could be a great time to start a trucking business.
-But how much does it cost to start a trucking business?
+But how much does it cost to start a trucking company?

 An initial cost you can consider when starting your trucking company is about $6,000 to $15,000 (not including your equipment).